NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_documentation/output_data_description.md

     1. Retain only the distinct AFFILIATE_ID and YEAR entries and SUM the affiliate revenue columns, or
     2. Sum the value_permit, value_permit_forhire, or valueSSS columns

 2. There is no guarantee that permits that were affiliated in a particular year were also affiliated in previous years.
 For example, the fact that permits 123 and 456 were affiliated in 2013, does not imply that they were affiliated in 2012.
 Once a group of permits is affiliated together, revenues for the trailing 3 years are combined and aggregated.
-For example, if permits 123 and 456 were affiliated in 2013 but not in 2011 or 2012, the average revenues for 123 and 456 across the 2011-20123 period are summed when making a SBA size determination.
+For example, if permits 123 and 456 were affiliated in 2022 but not from 2017-2021, the revenues for 123 and 456 across the 2017-2021 period averaged when making a SBA size determination.
 This is consistent with current SBA guidance.

 3. When the dataset is generated for subsequent years, the affiliate id variables will change.
-For example if permits 123 and 456 were affiliate_id =3 in 2013, that same grouping (if it even exists) is likely to have a different value of affiliate_id in 2014.
+For example if permits 123 and 456 were affiliate_id =3 in 2021, that same grouping (if it even exists) is likely to have a different value of affiliate_id in 2022.
 This is probably fine for RFA purposes.

 4. If a business is owned by another business, you won't see the people in the company in bus_own.
 The people in this situation are one or more levels below the first owner record and thus don't show up in bus_own.
 We don't have many businesses like this, but there are few.
 This means that the dataset does not combine as many firms as it should.
 Therefore, there are probably more firms and small firms that in reality.
 # Examples